qnx-ports/build-files/ports/ros2/ros2-humble/README.md

 # Specify a specific architecture you want to build it for.
 Otherwise, it will build for both x86_64 and aarch64
 export CPU=aarch64

+# Specify the python path on the target
 export QNX_PYTHON3_PATH=/system/bin/python3

-# If you would like to build test
-export QNX_TESTING=ON

 # Build ros2
 ./scripts/build-ros2.sh
 ```

-After the build completes, ros2_jazzy.tar.gz will be created at QNX_TARGET/CPUVARDIR/ros2_jazzy.tar.gz
+After the build completes, ros2_humble.tar.gz will be created at QNX_TARGET/CPUVARDIR/ros2_humble.tar.gz

 ## Build on host without using Docker